pingzing/pingzing.github.io/content/crossplat-monogame.md

 This is my preferred solution, and what the rest of this blog post will assume.

 ## The Solution Structure
 Let me get this out of the way right up front.
-Here's a screenshot (or or less) of what your solution is going to look like when you're done:
+Here's a screenshot (more or less) of what your solution is going to look like when you're done:

 [![Solution Explorer screenshot]({photo}monogame-solution-explorer.png)]({filename}images/monogame-solution-explorer.png "I mean, if you're making a real game, you'll probably be supporting more than just DesktopGL.")